Astros vs. Mariners Player Props Betting Odds

 |0

-- Alex Bregman has put up 25 hits with four doubles, four home runs and 21 walks.
-He has driven in 15 runs.
+- Yordan Alvarez has 25 hits with five doubles, seven home runs, 15 walks and 30 RBI.

 |Opponent